JunghwanRo/log/README.md

 # To be DONE
 Connect WandB to rl_games. \
-Read the paper "Agri-fly: simulator for uncrewed aerial vehicle flight in agricultural environments." \
 More realistic servomotor rotor. \
 Make action smooth. \
 Train Hovering+Yaw Task, and check the validity of acquired data. \